Academic standing and eligibility for a degree are determined by the quality of the student's course work.

 Quality points are computed by multiplying the number of course credits by the numerical value of the qualitative grade assigned.
 For instance, a three-credit course with a grade of B+ would carry 9.900 quality points (3 x 3.300).
 Grade-point averages and cumulative grade-point averages are obtained by dividing the number of quality points earned by the number of credit hours attempted.

 Specified grade-point averages are computed solely on the basis of those courses attempted at the University of Massachusetts Lowell which have been qualitatively evaluated with the following letter grades: A, A-, B+, B, B-, C+, C, C-, D+, D, and F.

-Students who are on Academic Warning or Academic Suspension after the Fall semester and are registered for a Winter Intersession course at the University of Massachusetts Lowell will have the grade for that course included in evaluation of their Academic Standing.
-The Academic Standing will be adjusted to include the grade received during Winter Intersession.
+Students who are on Academic Warning or Academic Suspension after the fall semester and are registered for a Winter Intersession course at the University of Massachusetts Lowell will have the grade for that course included in the review of any appeals related to their Academic Standing.

-Students who are on Academic Warning or Academic Suspension after the Spring semester and are registered for Summer 1 classes offered May through June at the University of Massachusetts Lowell will have the grade(s) for those courses included in evaluation of their Academic Standing.
-The Academic Standing will be adjusted to include the grade received during the Summer 1 session.
+Students who are on Academic Warning or Academic Suspension after the spring semester and are registered for Summer 1 classes offered May through June at the University of Massachusetts Lowell will have the grade(s) for those courses included in the review of any appeals related to their Academic Standing.

 The consequences of the academic standing of warning or suspension will not apply for students satisfying all degree requirements that semester.